TREV-TECH/ustwai-website/SEO_IMPLEMENTATION_SUMMARY.md

 # SEO Implementation Summary for Ustawi Organic Farms Website

 ## Overview
-Comprehensive SEO optimization has been implemented across all pages of the Ustawi Organic Farms website to improve search engine visibility, user experience, and social media sharing...
+Comprehensive SEO optimization has been implemented across all pages of the Ustawi Organic Farms website to improve search engine visibility, user experience, and social media sharing.

 ## ✅ Completed SEO Improvements